Having defined and described liberty, Hart exposes the sin of slavery, and the slaveholder’s own bondage to Satan.

 Thomas Paine critiques and expounds upon ideas of government.
 Claiming it is but a “necessary evil” and distinguishing it from society at large.

 Smith explores the significance of the division of labor using his example of the pin factory.

 Paine explores the distinction between society and government and the impact the latter has on the former in this selection from Common Sense.

 Adam Smith explores the benefits of Free Trade.

-Adam Smith argues that religious liberty tempers the nefarious effects of fanaticism and allows for rational moderation to prevail in religious societies.
+Smith argues that religious liberty tempers the nefarious effects of fanaticism and allows for rational moderation to prevail in religious societies.